 Wyre Forest

 § This page gives an overview of the Wyre Forest local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Wyre Forest district lies in north-west Worcestershire, with Kidderminster as its main town, historically renowned for carpet manufacturing.
 Bewdley adds Georgian riverside charm along the Severn, and Stourport-on-Severn is a canal town with historic basins and waterways.
 The Wyre Forest itself, a large ancient woodland, offers wildlife habitats, trails, and scenic landscapes.
 The district’s mix of rivers, woodlands, and historic towns creates a balance of natural and cultural attractions.

-The administrative boundary of Wyre Forest can be viewed on OpenStreetMap: District Boundary of Wyre Forest.
+The administrative boundary of Wyre Forest can also be viewed on OpenStreetMap: District Boundary of Wyre Forest.

 Key Facts about Wyre Forest